JackyAn0072/QTM350_final_project/README.md

 ## Repository Structure

 1. **data**
-   Contains the original and cleaned datasets used in this project.
+   We store this in the datasets file

 2. **scripts**
    - `data_analysis.py`: Main script for data wrangling, statistical analysis, and visualization.
    - `regression_models.py`: Supplementary script for running regression models predicting life expectancy.

 3. **figures**
-   Stores all generated plots and visualizations used in the final report.
+   We store this for backup in the file figure

 4. **report**
    - `report.qmd` and `report.html`: Final compiled report containing narrative explanations, plots, and statistical results.

-5. **documentation**
-   - `codebook.md`: Descriptions of all variables used in the dataset.

 ---